ashk3l/clean-site-setup/README.md

 #Welcome!
-This is here to help you understand this project setup.
+This is here to help you understand the clean site project setup.

-The goal of this project is to have a clean site setup that can easily be used in new projects.
+The goal of this project is to have a clean site setup that can easily be used to start a new projects.
 It uses several existing projects to support it.
 See below for details and attributions.

 ##Getting started